 Logo

-There were three key visual attributes that made the original Early Warning logo appear severe and anxiety-inducing: harsh corners, all-caps typography, and lots of red.
+There were three key visual attributes that made the old Early Warning logo appear severe and anxiety-inducing: harsh corners, all-caps typography, and lots of red.
 I discovered I could change all three of these factors to help the logo feel less foreboding and more approachable—while still keeping it recognizable.

-Color
+Color Palette

 Typography